Karlobyo/composer_electronifire/README.md

 Descripition and purpose:

 This is an app to generate new piano music based on midi datasets from specific classical composers.
-In a second step the app would automatically generate and apply an electronic beat on the newly generated piano music (this second step is still a work in progress though, manual at the moment...).
+In a second step the app generates and applies an electronic beat on the newly generated piano music.

-It is thought as a source of creative enrichment and inspiration for musicians and music producers and an attempt to answer to all the people who always wondered: 'How would that great composer from the past sound like, if he would be alive nowadays?'
+It is thought as a source of creative enrichment and inspiration for musicians and music producers and an attempt to answer to all the people who always wondered: 'How would that great composer from the past sound like, if he/she would be alive?'

 ***